si-meone/DiskSpaceInformer/README.md

 0.1n - Added ant for building

+0.1j - Added filter for size or alphabetically

 BUGS
 ====
 -  More work on accuracy of file checking.
 Folders take space as well, sometimes file permssions get in the way ?